ModelCrazy-pluh/Horror-Monke-PM/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Eerie Monke Interactable Player Model
+# Horror Monke FK Player Model

 An interactable **player model for Blender**.
 This is a substitute for my older non-interactable model with a fully interactable and customizable one.